 1. Overheating

 Teach kids to be self-aware when it comes to overheating.
-When kids are outside, playing like crazy, they may very well go past the age of just sweating to full-on heat exhaustion.
+When kids are outside, playing like crazy, they may very well go past the stage of just sweating to full-on heat exhaustion.
 The next time you see them with sweaty, red faces, point out, “It looks like your body is overheating.”
 They have probably seen electronics overheat and then shut down.
 Teach them that their body is very similar.
 When it overheats, they need to take some time out to allow their body to cool down.

 A few symptoms to know and to teach: